LIM0000/LIM0000/README.md

 ### About Me
 - 🎓 Bachelor of Computer Science (major in Cyber Security)
+- 🎓 Master of Computer Science
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: slowpoke & slowbro lover

 ### What I'm up to
-- 🎓 Studying Master of Computer Science
 - 🔧 Contribution to Open Source projects

 ### Open Source Contribution